directionalconsulting/eleganterrors/README.md

 See the GNU General Public License found in LICENSE.txt for more details.

 ### References
+For the complete list of references, please visit the __/errors/credits__ page within the application.
 + [HTTP Status Codes](https://en.wikipedia.org/wiki/Public_holidays_in_the_United_States)
 + [Public Holidays USA](https://en.wikipedia.org/wiki/Public_holidays_in_the_United_States)
 + [IETF RFC](https://www.ietf.org/rfc.html)